 This was the year that the inaugural Cameric Annual General Meeting took place.
-We have no details except that their year was not a calendar year, it had started in July, and the AGM took place in that month.
-Legend has it that amongst the topics of un-official business in the room was the founding of the Cartophilic Society, and it was indeed founded in that year.
-It would have been a good time to discuss it, because then, as now, any collector that could attend did their best to.
-Of course at that time it was just a general discussion, but many of the officials would become closely connected with the Cartophilic whilst still retaining links, and their posts with the Cameric.
+We include it purely because the story goes that amongst the topics of un-official business in the room was the Cartophilic Society, and it was indeed founded later in that year; in addition many of the officials of the Cameric Club would become closely connected with us.
+And it would have been a good time to discuss it, because then, as now, any collector that could attend did their best to.

-From the outset the new body was to be a learned Society, and to be run on scientific methods, possibly even to apply for a Charter so that Fellows could add F.R.C.S. after their name.
-This information was freely quoted but never did they explain what the initials stood for, though obviously it was Fellow of the Royal Cartophilic Society.
-This never did come to fruition.
-But it does explain the initial mission statement that “The Society was formed for the purposes of promoting, encouraging and contributing to the science and practise of Cartophily”.
+From the outset the new body was to be a learned Society, run on scientific methods, with dreams to apply for a Royal Charter so that Fellows of the Royal Cartophilic Society could legally add F.R.C.S. after their name.
+This never did come to fruition, but it does explain our initial mission statement that “The Society was formed for the purposes of promoting, encouraging and contributing to the science and practise of Cartophily”.

-They were hoping from the outset to make their patron Lady Margaret MacRae O.B.E., J.P., keen cartophilist and sister of Lord Bute, and she agreed.
-C.H.
-Matthews would also become a patron.
+Our earliest patrons and supporters were Lady Margaret MacRae O.B.E., J.P., keen cartophilist, and sister of Lord Bute, and C.H.
+Matthews.